Answer Generation for Questions With Multiple Information Sources in E-Commerce: Proposed approach

 \subsection{Answer generation}

 Once the candidates that are relevant to answering a question are collected, they are concatenated and passed along with the question into a transformer with encoder decoder architecture to generate the response.
 The encoder-decoder implementation follows the original proposed form \citep{vas}.
 The encoder consists of a stack of layers each with a self attention layer and a feed forward network.
 Layer normalization is applied to input of every layer and a skip connection is applied which connects the layer's input with its output.
-The decoder consists of similar setup except that it also has a attention layer that attends to output of the encoder.
-The self attention layer in decoder follows a causal attention strategy (i.e) paying attention to past inputs only. \\ Let $k$ be the number of candidates available for question $Q^i$.
+The decoder consists of a similar setup except that it also has an attention layer that attends to the output of the encoder.
+The self attention layer in decoder follows a causal attention strategy (i.e) paying attention to past inputs only. \\ The number of filtered candidates available for question $Q^i$ is $\leq k$.
 The question $Q^i$ and its candidates are concatenated, tokenized, and passed to an embedding layer.
-The word embeddings along with their positional signals are passed to a transformer encoder which helps the decoder in generating the answers in an auto regressive fashion.
+The word embeddings and their positional signals are passed to a transformer encoder which helps the decoder in generating the answers in an auto regressive fashion.

 $":"$ denote the regular string concatenation and $\hat{y}^i_t$ is the generated token at position $t$.
 The answer generation task is trained to minimize the cross entropy loss,